 - Your bankruptcy attorney tells you that “you make too much money” and that you do not “pass” the means test and must file a 13.
 He fails to recognize that the majority of your debt however is non-consumer debt.
 Thus, you are automatically entitled to a chapter 7 discharge.
 You end up spending five year in bankruptcy instead of 90 days!

 I can go on and on, but I think you get the point.
-When it comes to filing for bankruptcy the devil is in the details.
-For most people filing for bankruptcy is a once in a lifetime event.
-You want to make sure that you are in good hands; after all you have a lot on the line.
-And you want to make sure that your bankruptcy lawyer does not merely get you past the finish line, but gets you there without getting battered and bruised.
+When it comes to filing for bankruptcy or getting divorced the devil is in the details.
+For most people filing for bankruptcy or getting divorced it is a once in a lifetime event.
+You want to make sure that you are in good hands.
+After all, you have a lot on the line.